11 Random Forests

 \[ F(x) = \sum^n_{i=1} w_i F_i(x) \]

-Another practical consideration to take into account is how to average the survival probabilities over the decision trees as each individual Kaplan-Meier estimate may have been trained on different time points.
-This is overcome by recognising that the Kaplan-Meier estimation results in a piece-wise function that can be linearly interpolated between training data.
-Figure 14.4 demonstrates this process for three decision trees (panel a), where the survival probability is calculated at all possible time points (panels b-c), and the average is computed with linear interpolation added between time-points (panel d).
+Another practical consideration is how to average the survival probabilities over the decision trees as each individual Kaplan-Meier estimate may be defined on different time points.
+This is overcome by recognizing that the Kaplan-Meier estimator is a step function: between event times, the survival probability is constant and equal to the last observed value.
+Figure 11.4 demonstrates this process for three decision trees, where panel (a) shows the estimates within three terminal nodes (red, green, blue).
+The aggregated survival probability is calculated at event times points across terminal nodes (dashed lines in panels b-c), and the average is computed by evaluating each step function at those time points and averaging (panel d).

 Deterministic Predictions

-More complex methods have also been proposed that are based on the likelihood-based splitting rule and assume a PH model form (H. Ishwaran et al. 2004; LeBlanc and Crowley 1992).
-However, these do not appear to be in wide-spread usage.
+More complex methods have also been proposed using likelihood-based splitting rules while assuming a PH model form (Ishwaran et al. 2004; LeBlanc and Crowley 1992), but these do not appear to be in wide-spread usage.